IBM/event-automation/_eem_11.6/02-installing/04-installing-online.md

 ## Before you begin

-- Ensure you have set up your environment [according to the prerequisites](../prerequisites), including setting up your {{site.data.reuse.openshift_short}} and [installing](../prerequisites#certificate-management) a supported version of a certificate manager.
+- Ensure that you set up your environment [according to the prerequisites](../prerequisites), including setting up your {{site.data.reuse.openshift_short}} and [installing](../prerequisites#certificate-management) a supported version of a certificate manager.
-- Ensure you have [planned for your installation](../planning), such as preparing for persistent storage, considering security options, and considering adding resilience through multiple availability zones.
+- Ensure that you [planned for your installation](../planning), such as preparing for persistent storage, considering security options, and considering adding resilience through multiple availability zones.
 - Obtain the connection details for your {{site.data.reuse.openshift_short}} cluster from your administrator.
-- If you want to authenticate with Keycloak, ensure you have {{site.data.reuse.cp4i}} 16.1.0 (operator version 7.3.0) or later [installed](https://www.ibm.com/docs/en/cloud-paks/cp-integration/16.1.2?topic=installing){:target="_blank"}, including the required dependencies.
+- If you want to authenticate with Keycloak, ensure that you have {{site.data.reuse.cp4i}} 16.1.0 (operator version 7.3.0) or later [installed](https://www.ibm.com/docs/en/cloud-paks/cp-integration/16.1.2?topic=installing){:target="_blank"}, including the required dependencies.

 ## Create a project (namespace)

 Create a namespace into which {{site.data.reuse.eem_name}} will be installed by creating a [project](https://docs.redhat.com/en/documentation/openshift_container_platform/4.18/html/building_applications/projects#working-with-projects){:target="_blank"}.
 When you create a project, a namespace with the same name is also created.
-Ensure you use a namespace that is dedicated to a single deployment of {{site.data.reuse.eem_name}}.
+Ensure that you use a namespace that is dedicated to a single deployment of {{site.data.reuse.eem_name}}.
 This is required because {{site.data.reuse.eem_name}} uses network security policies to restrict network connections between its internal components.
 A single namespace per instance also allows for finer control of user accesses.

-**Important:** Do not use any of the default or system namespaces to install {{site.data.reuse.eem_name}} (some examples of these are: `default`, `kube-system`, `kube-public`, and `openshift-operators`).
+**Important:** Do not use any of the default or system namespaces to install {{site.data.reuse.eem_name}}.
+For example: `default`, `kube-system`, `kube-public`, and `openshift-operators`.

 ### Creating a project by using the web console